 European Nuclear Education Network, through its partners, are currently providing education and training expertise on: radiation protection, nuclear energy, nuclear medicine, nuclear waste management and geological disposal, industrial and agricultural applications, and finally safe nuclear decommisssioning.

 At our core, the ENEN Association aims for the for the safest and most advanced Nuclear science, knowledge and technology in the benefit of humankind.

 The ENEN fosters the availability of nuclear knowledge and skills for European engineers and scientists, and promotes the fundamental and applied research.

 The ENEN network is the result of the co-operation between universities, research organizations, technical support organizations, regulatory bodies and the nuclear industry.
 Together we work to preserve and develop the nuclear human capital capacity in Europe.

-I believe in the key role of nuclear science plays in the future of a sustainable development of Europe and its technological leadership in the world.
-In collaboration with the rest of the international community we will contribute to enable and foster our most gifted young people to participate in the solution of the worlds’ big challenges.
+My believe is that together we can support nuclear science in bringing a greener future for Europe and for the rest of the World.
+Nuclear science should play its key role in providing a cleaner environment and this can be achieved through common effort made by scientists, researchers, educators.
+European Nuclear Education Network’s members, in collaboration with the rest of the international community will contribute to enable and foster our most gifted young people to participate in the solution of the worlds’ big challenges.